 What Is A Trabecular Bone Score?

 Today I want to talk briefly about your Trabecular Bone Score (TBS).
+If you have osteoporosis or osteopenia, be sure to understand what this score is before you schedule your next DEXA scan

-You probably already know that your DXA scan and the resulting T score don't give you the full picture of your bone health.
+You probably already know that your DEXA scan and the resulting T score don't give you the full picture of your bone health.
 It is a score of bone density and doesn't give you a lot of information about your fragility.

 The next step in figuring out your risk of fracture is your Trabecular Bone Score.